joechiellini-mck/ms-teams-loan-manager/README.md

 To use ngrok, it is recommended to use the `gulp ngrok-serve` command, which will read your ngrok settings from the `.env` file and automatically create a correct manifest file and finally start a local development server using the ngrok settings.

+DEVELOPER NOTES: Never got this ngrok-serve working locally.
+Instead it was preferred to run it in a separate terminal to ensure that the HOSTNAME would not have to change when stopping the serve.
+It is recommended that you sign into a free account to prevent a time limit.

 ### Additional build options

 You can use the following flags for the `serve`, `ngrok-serve` and build commands: